wasabipesto/valinor/README.md

 ### [Jupyter](https://docs.jupyter.org/en/latest/)
 Jupyter is quite nice for ingesting and visualizing lots of data.
 This container is a bit finnicky to get set up, I'd like to get it under control at some point.

+By [default](https://jupyter-notebook.readthedocs.io/en/stable/security.html) it generates a token when booted and you have to look at the logs to get it and log in.
+There's no easy way to do header auth so run this command to generate a password:

+	docker exec -it jupyter jupyter notebook password

 ### [Flame](https://github.com/pawelmalak/flame)
 A pretty dashboard for all of my stuff.
 More importantly, it adds items from docker labels.
 I'm still hoping for header auth (or just no auth) but what's there works great.